littlethumb123/HSL_Bibliometrics-analysis/README.md

 # HSL_Bibliometrics-analysis
-A rep for working pipline code for bibliometics analysis at UNC_HSL
+This is a repo for working pipline code for bibliometics analysis at Health Science Library at UNC-Chapel Hill.
+1. Tutorial for PubMed API
+2. Tools for processing export files.